Total Law

-For assistance with your application for permanent residence, get in touch with our expert immigration lawyers today at +1 844 290 6312.
+For assistance with your Canadian PR application, contact our expert immigration lawyers today at +1 844 290 6312.

 Obtaining permanent resident status in Canada

-Obtaining Canadian permanent residence (PR) status will allow you to live, work and study in Canada indefinitely.
-Every year, thousands of foreign nationals are successfully granted a PR card by the Canadian Government and the number of applicants accepted is growing each year.
+Obtaining Canadian permanent residence (PR) status allows individuals to reside, work, and study in Canada indefinitely.
+Every year, thousands of foreign nationals are successfully granted a PR card by the Canadian Government, and the number of applicants accepted is growing each year.

-Unlike many other countries, Canada has a wide variation of immigration routes that offer permanent residency.
+Canada offers a wide variety of immigration routes that lead to permanent residency.
 The routes to becoming a permanent resident include:

-To be eligible for permanent residency you will need to meet certain requirements depending on the route you choose.
-Temporary Residence Permit holders can also be eligible for permanent residence status if they meet certain residency obligations.
+To be eligible for permanent residency, you will need to meet certain requirements depending on the route you choose.
+Temporary Residence Permit holders may also be eligible for permanent residence status if they fulfil specific residency requirements.

 Express Entry

-Canada’s Express Entry system is one of the easiest ways to obtain Canadian permanent resident status, it is a points-based immigration program that allows foreign skilled workers to apply for permanent residence in Canada.
-A foreign worker can be eligible for Express Entry through one of the three economic immigration programs, they include:
+Canada’s Express Entry system is one of the easiest ways to obtain Canadian permanent resident status.
+It is a points-based immigration program that enables skilled foreign workers to apply for permanent residence in Canada.
+Express Entry is a system designed to accelerate Canada’s economic immigration programs.
+You can apply under Express Entry for the following programs:

 Business Immigration